 Indeed, even people with professional medical training find that this type of family caregiving comes with whole new sets of challenges.
 Andrew Koch, 29, who’s trained as a certified nursing assistant, has helped provide care for his two uncles and grandmother.
 Andrew and Justin, like millions of millennials, spend a lot of time on YouTube, but Justin and Andrew aren’t just using the video service for entertainment.
 Andrew estimates he’s spent more than 100 hours watching documentaries, instructional videos and caregiving tutorials on subjects like bathing another person.

 While a video “in no way prepares you for the actual contact, it prepares you mentally for what you need to do,” Andrew says.
 “I think there’s a lot of power in that.”

 Millennials have some advantages over older caregivers.
 They tend to be stronger physically because of their youth and often more tech-savvy—few Boomer caregivers would think to consult YouTube.
 Yet they also may feel more alone because their peers are on such different tracks.
 Andrew, who’s getting a masters’ degree in counseling, says caregivers should seek out forums such as CareGiving.com, where there are chatrooms for people all over the world.
-And The SCAN Foundation is undertaking a major push to connect millennial caregivers with an Instagram campaign and a proposed panel at the South by Southwest conference.
+And The SCAN Foundation is undertaking a major push to connect millennial caregivers with an Instagram campaign.

 Such non-traditional approaches to reach out to male millennial caregivers are key, Gassoumis says.
 “The services that are catered to a 60-year-old woman taking care of her 85-year-old mother—those probably aren’t going to appeal to a 25-year-old male taking care of his parents or grandparents,” Gassoumis says.
 “He may feel alienated or isolated by those services.”